Logarithmic Comparison with smooth boundary divisor in Mixed Hodge Modules: Kashiwara-Malgrange filtration on coherent -modules

 Further, if we have that the multiplication by $t$ induces an isomorphism

 in particular, when $\mathcal{M}=\mathcal{M}[*H]$, the above resolution can be achieved with ${-1}< a \leq 0.$

 If we have that applying $\widetilde{\partial}_x$ induces an isomorphism

 in particular, when $\mathcal{M}=\mathcal{M}[!H]$, the above resolution can be achieved with ${-1}\leq a < 0.$ \end{prop} \begin{proof} Without the extra assumption, it is just \cite[3.3.9.
 Lemme.]{Sa88}, see also the proof of \cite[3.3.17.
 Proposition.]{Sa88}.
-With the extra assumption, it is evident that we can also achieve the corresponding index interval in \cite[3.3.9.
-Lemme.]{Sa88}.
+With the extra assumption, it follows by the same proof.

 See \cite[Proposition 9.3.4 and Proposition 9.4.2]{SS16}, for the corresponding isomorphism in the localization and dual localization case. \end{proof}